billym711/C323-Project1/README.md

-# Project 1: Basic Calculator
+# Project 1: Basic Calculator Upgrade

 An Android app for a simple calculator, for C323 Android Mobile Development.
 It has addition, subtraction, multiplication, division, decimals, a percent button, a negative button, and a clear button.
+It now also has a landscape layout, featuring sine, cosine, tangent, log 10, and natural log.

 ## Functionality